pashute/ooWaa.ai/README.md

 More features and requirements will be added as the project evolves.

----
+See Features.md gathered from the brain and dashboard requirements.md files under the two project's src directory.

 **Note**: This is an initial setup.
-Detailed requirements and features will be implemented in subsequent iterations.
+Detailed Requirements and features will be implemented in subsequent iterations.